 AdWords Is Expensive For Lawyers

-As you probably already know, Google Adwords is extremely expensive for lawyers and law firms.
+As you probably already know, Google Adwords is extremely expensive for family lawyers and law firms in general.
 Unless you are focusing on a very non-competitive location specific keywords, then you can expect to pay a lot every time someone clicks on one of your ads.
 This can quickly chew up your advertising budget, giving you limited visibility and limited returns for the amount of money you have spent.

 SEO Is A More Affordable Option